AdobeDocs/adobeio-runtime/resources/faq.md

 All available limits (and the default values) are listed here: [System Settings](../guides/system_settings.md).
 Notable limits are the timeout for functions and the maximum payload that can get posted to a function.

 ## Developer Support
-You can use the [Adobe I/O Forums](https://forums.adobe.com/community/adobe-io/adobe-io-runtime) for developer support related questions.
+You can use the [Adobe I/O Runtime Forums](https://forums.adobe.com/community/adobe-io/adobe-io-runtime) for developer support related questions.